datashield/cran/web/dsBaseClient/index.md

 * [ds.asCharacter](ds.asCharacter.html) Converts a server-side R object into a character class
 * [ds.asDataMatrix](ds.asDataMatrix.html) Converts a server-side R object into a matrix
 * [ds.asFactor](ds.asFactor.html) Converts a server-side numeric vector into a factor
+* [ds.asFactorSimple](ds.asFactorSimple.html) Converts a numeric vector into a factor
 * [ds.asInteger](ds.asInteger.html) Converts a server-side R object into an integer class
 * [ds.asList](ds.asList.html) Converts a server-side R object into a list
 * [ds.asLogical](ds.asLogical.html) Converts a server-side R object into a logical class